Hisan-007/client_asd_detection/README.md

-# autisitc and control detection project
+# Autisim detection project on ABIDE dataset
 autism vs control detector for 3d medical images stored as nifti(.nii) files

 # How to preview nifti images: